n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 pyDriveWire has experimental printing support.

-pyDriveWire v0.3 includes experimental printing support.
+pyDriveWire v0.3 included experimental printing support.
 The `-x printer` command line option enables it.
-Currently this only suports printing text, and the out is rendered into a PDF.
+This support was enhanced in pyDriveWire v0.5:

+1. MCX-Basic doesn't have a way to say "I'm finished printing now" so the `dw printer flush command` was added to spit out the current print buffer
+2. The original pyDriveWire printing feature only generated pdf file output, you can now toggle between pdf and text file output
+3. You can force pyDriveWire to always open and overwrite the same file you specify every time you  print
+4. You can configure a "spool" directory.
+Every time the print buffer is flushed it will output a new file in the spool directory
+5. You can configure a command to run on the spool file every time the print buffer is flushed. for example ./pyDriveWire --print-cmd "lpr -P cocofilter %s" means that when the print buffer is flushed the resulting file will get piped to lpr

 ## Prerequisites